seamplex/feenox/doc/feenox.markdown

 with it.

 Regardless of this situation, during my last year of Nuclear Engineering, the tipping point came along.
-Here's a dialog between myself and the teacher, Dr. E. at the computer lab as I remember it:
+Here's a slightly-fictionalized of a dialog between myself and the teacher at the computer lab, as it might have happened (or not):

-> `\noindent`{=tex} --- (Prof.) Open MATLAB.™\
+> --- (Prof.) Open MATLAB.™\
 > --- (Me) It's not installed here.
 I type `mathlab` and it does not
 > work.\
 > --- (Prof.) It's spelled `matlab`.\